draggsconnor/BlipKit/manual/instruments.md

 )
 {% endhighlight %}

-The sequence phases are defined with the last 3 arguments of `BKInstrumentSetSequence`. `length` defines the number of values of the complete sequence. `sustainOffset` defines the start offset at which the sustain phase begins and `sustainLength` its length.
-The part after `sustainOffset` + `sustainLength` is the release part.
-It is allowed to have no length, which simply means that the sequence has no release phase.
-When the sustain phase has no length and its offset is equal to the length, the sequence has only an attack phase.
-Of course, the sustain phase can also cover the whole sequence and repeat it.
+The offsets are defined with the last 3 arguments of `BKInstrumentSetSequence`. `length` defines the number of steps of the complete envelope. `sustainOffset` defines the start offset at which the *sustain phase* begins and `sustainLength` its length.
+The part after `sustainOffset` + `sustainLength` is the *release phase*.
+It is allowed to have no length, which simply means that the envelope has none.
+When the *sustain phase* has no length and its offset is equal to the length, the envelope has only an *attack phase*.

-The following sequence types are defined:
+The following envelope types are defined:

 <dl>
 	<dt><var>BK_SEQUENCE_VOLUME</var></dt>
-	<dd>Volume sequence.
+	<dd>Volume envelope.
 Multiplies the volume by its current value.</dd>
 	<dt><var>BK_SEQUENCE_PANNING</var></dt>
-	<dd>Panning sequence.
-Sets the panning of the track relative to its current value.</dd>
+	<dd>Panning envelope.
+Sets the panning relative to its current value.</dd>
 	<dt><var>BK_SEQUENCE_PITCH</var></dt>
-	<dd>Arpggio sequence.
-Sets the pitch of the note relative to its current value.</dd>
+	<dd>Arpeggio envelope.
+Sets the note pitch relative to its current value.</dd>
 	<dt><var>BK_SEQUENCE_DUTY_CYCLE</var></dt>
-	<dd>Duty cycle sequence.
-Sets the duty cycle of the square wave, whereas it has no effect on other waveforms.
-Values of 0 do not change the current duty cycle.</dd>
+	<dd>Duty cycle envelope.
+Sets the square wave's duty cycle, whereas it has no effect on other waveforms.
+Values of 0 do not change the current duty cycle, which allows to change it only at specific parts of the envelope.</dd>
 </dl>

 [Examples]

-## Speed
+## Step Size

-Each sequence step is played for 4 ticks by default.
+Each envelope step is played for 4 ticks by default.
 This can be changed with the attribute `BK_INSTRUMENT_DIVIDER`:

 {% highlight c %}
-// Every step is now played for 8 ticks
+// Each step is now played for 8 ticks
 BKTrackSetAttr (& track, BK_INSTRUMENT_DIVIDER, 8);
 {% endhighlight %}

-## Extended envelopes
+## Extended Envelopes

 There is another type of envelope which has a variable step size and whose values are interpolated between the steps.
-It is not affected by the `BK_INSTRUMENT_DIVIDER` attribute.
+Instead of single integer values, this envelopes consist of `BKSequencePhase` structs which have a *step* and *value* field.
+The *step* field defines the number of [ticks](../clocks-and-dividers/) in which the track attribute should slide to the next *value*. `BKInstrumentSetEnvelope` is used to set these envelopes.

+`BK_INSTRUMENT_DIVIDER` has no effect on this envelope type.

 {% highlight c %}
-BKSequencePhase volume [] = {
+BKSequencePhase volume [6] = {
+	// attack
 	{10, 1 * BK_MAX_VOLUME},
 	{20, 0.5 * BK_MAX_VOLUME},
+	// sustain
 	{4,  0.6 * BK_MAX_VOLUME},
 	{25, 0.01 * BK_FINT20_UNIT},
+	// release
 	{15, 1 * BK_MAX_VOLUME},
 	{30, 0},
 };

-BKSequencePhase pitch [] = {
+BKSequencePhase pitch [4] = {
+	// attack
 	{0, -12 * BK_FINT20_UNIT},
 	{24, 0},
-	{12, -0.3 * BK_FINT20_UNIT},
+	// sustain
 	{12, 0.3 * BK_FINT20_UNIT},
-	{30, 0},
+	// release
 	{40, -0.6 * BK_FINT20_UNIT},
 };